oVirt/ovirt-site/source/feature/even-vm-count-distribution.html.md

 #### 2. iteration

 1. VM2 moved to VDS5 (the only possible target, because it's the only one outside of the balancing window)
-2. The balancing window top moved from 11 to 10 and the minimum is now 6 which means the cluster is balanced because every VDS has VM count inside the balancing window
+2. The MigrationThreshold top moved from 11 to 10 and the minimum is now 6 which means the cluster is balanced because every VDS has VM count inside the MigrationThreshold

 The cluster from this example is balanced after the 2nd iteration the